voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 --------------------

-Here's a simple :ref:`Python panel <developing-panels>` that renders a button that shows a "Hello world!" notification:
+Here's a simple :ref:`Python panel <developing-panels>` that renders a button that shows a "Hello world!" notification when clicked:

 .. code-block:: python
     :linenos: